andreamari/polyquantum_test/README.md

     - _Authors_, _Polyquantum 1.1 (2025)_ corresponding, in this example, to project #1, specific document #1, created in 2025.

 ## Usage of Issues vs. Markdown files
 - **Issues** are optimal for brainstorming, discussions, and quick comments.
-Authorship of contributions is not tracked by Git (it's similar to posting in a blog or social media).
+Authorship is not tracked by Git (similar to blog or social media posts).
-- **Markdown files** are for more refined ideas/solutions/calculations that are worth preserving as a permanent record in the Git history.
+- **Markdown files** are for more refined ideas/solutions/calculations worth preserving as a permanent record in the Git history.
 Such files are referenced, tracked, and version-controlled.
-Authorship of contributions is permanently preserved by the Git system (it's similar to posting in the [arXiv](https://en.wikipedia.org/wiki/ArXiv) repository).
+Authorship is permanently preserved (similar to publishing on the [arXiv](https://en.wikipedia.org/wiki/ArXiv) repository).

 ## License
-👉 Your contribution and the structure of this repository are licensed according to the [LICENSE.md](LICENSE.md) document.
+👉 Contributions and the structure of this repository are licensed under the terms described in [LICENSE.md](LICENSE.md).